Mikejo5000/vsts-docs-pr/docs/settings/work/manage-process.md

 	If you don't have access to these options, ask your project collection admin to [grant you permissions](../../security/set-permissions-access-work-tracking.md#process-permissions).

 0. Enter a name for your process and optionally a description.
-(For naming restrictions, see [Process name restrictions](#process-naming) later in this topic.)
+(For naming restrictions, see [About process customization and inherited processes, Process name restrictions](inheritance-process-model.md#process-naming).

 	<img src="_img/process/mprocess-create-inherited-process-dialog.png" alt="Create inherited process dialog" style="border: 1px solid #C3C3C3;" />